-Following on from my last article about the importance of preparing for a social media crisis, it’s time to cover the planning and strategy around the actual moment that most forward-thinking brands dread.
+Following on from my last article about the importance of preparing for a social media crisis, it’s time to cover social media crisis planning and the strategy you should implement around the actual moment that most forward-thinking brands dread.

 There is no excuse for being unprepared